DarrenAtherton49/UpNext/Backlog.md

 - Accessibility, content descriptions etc.
 - Add button to mark 'all episodes before this one' as watched
 - TMDB discussions
-- Custom lists based on filters.
+- Custom lists and lists based on filters.
 Could be used for stuff like dvd collection etc.
+- Reminders/notifications
+- Watch history
 - Ability to save searches
 - Gamification/stats/achievements
 - Deep linking and sharing tv shows, movies and people